🧠

 The kernel handles the plumbing.
 You build the intelligence.

-MCP connections, session persistence, AIChat tracking, abort handling, chain indexing, tool resolution, mode switching, hook firing, LLM failover.
+MCP connections, session persistence, Chat tracking, abort handling, chain indexing, tool resolution, mode switching, hook firing, LLM failover.
 All automatic.
 Your extension calls one function and the rest happens.